 Music and Theater

 The Charleston Symphony Orchestra is conducted by music director David Stahl and is the largest year-round performing arts organization in South Carolina.
-The orchestra performs a wide spectrum of music for adults and children through its five concert series: Masterworks, Sotille Chamber Orchestra Series, Charleston Pops, Saturdays in Town and Small Fry.
-The Spoleto Festival is an annual event bringing together artists from all musical spectrums--from opera to spiritual.
+The orchestra performs a wide spectrum of music for adults and children through its concert series.
+Under the klieg lights, the Charleston Stage Company performs plays and musicals at the historic Dock Street Theatre.

 There are approximately 10,000 objects to view at The Gibbes Museum of Art.
 The museum focuses on American artifacts from a Charleston perspective.
 The collections include paintings from the 18th, 19th and 20th centuries, sculptures and photographs.

 Museums and Exhibits

 The Karpeles Manuscript Museum is one of seven Karpeles museums in the country.
-Charleston's low-country African-American heritage is preserved at the Avery Research Center for African-American History and Culture.
+Charleston's African-American heritage is preserved at the Avery Research Center for African-American History and Culture.
 Papers, photographs, oral histories and other materials are maintained in the archives.
 The Jewish Heritage Collection of the College of Charleston's Robert Scott Small Library recounts the Jewish experience in South Carolina from colonial times to the present.
-The United Daughters of the Confederacy display Charleston's Southern Pride with a collection of Confederate artifacts.
-Charleston's contributions during the Cold War are displayed at the Cold War Submarine Memorial Foundation.
+For the aquatic lover, there is the South Carolina Aquarium.

 Blink! is one of Charleston's unique stores offering a selection of ceramics and jewelry from a variety of artists.
 Boomer's Books and Collectibles is Charleston's biggest used books store with over 35,000 pre-owned titles.
-Charleston Market downtown offers a wide selection of art, jewelry, clothing books and collectibles.
+The downtown Charleston Market offers a wide selection of art, jewelry, clothing books and collectibles.
 Century House Antiques has collections of Chinese and English porcelain from the 18th and 19th centuries.
 Chapter II Books places the spotlight on books about Charleston and books by Charleston-based authors.

-Sports Charleston is home to several sports teams.
+Charleston is home to several sports teams.
 The South Carolina Sting Rays, a Buffalo Sabres affiliate, were in the playoffs each of their first eight years of existence beginning in 1993.
 The Charleston Swamp Foxes have seen less success in their young history, but provide the city with a local Arena League-2 football team.
-The Charleston River Dogs baseball club is a Class-A affiliate of the Tampa Bay Devil Rays in the South Atlantic League.
+The Charleston River Dogs baseball club is a Class-A affiliate of the Tampa Bay Rays in the South Atlantic League.

+Charleston Harbor has several opportunities for fun boating.
+The Ocean Sailing Academy provides U.S. Sailing Certification courses from the Charleston Harbor Marina and Bohicket Marina.
+For experienced sailors, the academy also charters boats as large as 46 feet.
 If you like to fish, Fin Stalker Charters boasts year-round fishing with Charleston native Captain Chris Chavis.
 Captain J.R.
 Waits, of Fish Call Charters, is another experienced guide, who will take the experienced and the novice on light tackle and fly-fishing excursions.